omerome83/omerome83/README.md

 ## About Me

-When I am not coding or trying to advance my knowledge base with frameworks and libraries, here are a few things I enjoy doing in my spare time.
+When I am not coding or trying to advance my knowledge base with frameworks and libraries, here are a few things I enjoy doing in my spare time:

   - 🌱 Growing tropical plants
   - 🍳 Cooking